DiceDB/dice/internal/diceotel/README.md

 This module implements the observability layer required for DiceDB to emit metrics.
 The current implementation integrates Opentelemetry with Prometheus in scraping mode.

+## Migrating to a new tool in the future
+The Opentelemetry SDK has a concept of Collectors and Exporters.
+In case there is a requirement to move the metrics from one provider to another, changing the Exporters should be sufficient without having to changing the existing application code where the metrics are emitted.

 ## Types of metrics
 - Counter, a synchronous instrument that supports non-negative increments
 - Asynchronous Counter, an asynchronous instrument which supports non-negative increments